F1

 Possible Causes

-Failed electronic oven control board, shorted keypad membrane, loose ribbon cable between keypad and control, internal control relay stuck closed
+Failed electronic oven control board, shorted keypad membrane, loose ribbon cable between keypad and control, or an internal control relay stuck closed.

 How to Fix / Troubleshooting